What to expect from dynamical modelling of galactic haloes: Stellar tracers in apostle

 To quantify the statistical significance of the difference, we perform a one dimensional Kolmogorov-Smirnov (K-S) test to estimate the probability that the fitted parameters of the two samples are drawn from the same distribution.
 This is done separately for the two parameters.
 The resulting p-values are 0.3656 for $M_{200}$ and 0.6196 for $c_{200}$, This means that we have 36.56\% (61.96\%) probability of observing an equal or even larger difference in the two mass (concentration) samples, which implies that the two samples are not statistically distinguishable for either parameter.
 Repeating the one dimensional K-S test for the parameter combination corresponding to anti-correlation direction we find a p-value of 0.6506, again compatible with the smaller scatter of Aquarius haloes appearing by chance due to the small sample size.

 With the larger sample of \textsc{apostle} haloes, we found a significantly larger scatter in the best fit parameters compared to those based on Aquarius haloes.
 The nearly a factor of two scatter in $M_{200}$ and a factor of three scatter in $c_{200}$ is worrying for dynamical modelling of MW halo mass.
-As discussed above, this amount of bias is irreducible and applies to any steady-state models.
+As discussed above, this amount of systematic uncertainty is irreducible and applies to any steady-state models.

-The typical size of the statistical errors is smaller than the symbol size in Fig.~\ref{fig:star}, and is about a factor of 0.03 of the scatter of the systematic bias (blue ellipse).
+The typical size of the statistical errors is smaller than the symbol size in Fig.~\ref{fig:star}, and is about a factor of 0.03 of the scatter of the systematic uncertainty (blue ellipse).
 With an average sample size of $4.5\times10^4$ star particles in each \textsc{apostle} halo, we find the effective number of independent star particles (see Sec.~\ref{sec:MRII}) to be $N_{\rm eff}\sim 0.03^2\times 4.5\times10^4 \approx 40$.
 Recall that in Sec.~\ref{sec:MRII} we estimated the effective number of dark matter particles in MW-like haloes to be about 1000.
 This means, star particles in our hydrodynamical simulations are far more correlated than dark matter particles.
 This is not surprising, because we know stars have much higher binding energy than dark matter and are more centrally concentrated.
 They are less relaxed and less phase mixed than dark matter.
 In addition, we expect about 30\% to 40\% of dark matter particles are smoothly accreted instead of being accreted as part of a bound substructure \citep[see details in][where a detailed investigation on possible dependencies on the resolution has been made]{2011MNRAS.413.1373W}, whereas we have checked that more than 80\% of star particles beyond 20~kpc of the halo centre are stars stripped from satellites in the simulation.
 Smoothly accreted particles could be much less correlated in phase space than particles stripped from subhaloes, which are expected to cluster in phase space around each subhalo.
 We return to the discussion of the implications on the effective particle number and the connection to halo merger histories in Sec.~\ref{sec:merger}.
+Note again we have not tested other sources of bias including the assumption of spherical symmetry, and we defer this to Sec.~\ref{sec:depen}.